RaveJS/rave/README.md

 transpilers just to get to a runnable app.
 Instead, go from zero to "hello world" in 30 seconds without touching a configuration file.
-In the next 30 seconds, easily add capabilities and frameworks to your application simply by installing *Rave Extension* packages from [npm](http://www.npmjs.org/search?q=rave-extension) or [Bower](http://bower.io/search/?q=rave-extension).
+In the next 30 seconds, easily add capabilities and frameworks to your application simply by installing *Rave Extension* and *Rave Integration* packages from [npm](http://www.npmjs.org/search?q=rave-extension) or [Bower](http://bower.io/search/?q=rave-extension).
 Finally, install additional *Rave Extension* packages to apply your favorite build, deploy, and testing